zzzprojects/docs/learnentityframeworkcore.com/pages/saving/execute-delete.md

 For tracked entity workflows, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of what EF Core does internally when changes are saved through the normal tracked workflow, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For normal tracked deletes, see [Deleting Data](/saving/deleting-data).

+For relationship delete behavior and cascade rules, see [Cascade Delete](/saving/cascade-delete).

 For a deeper explanation of tracking behavior, see [ChangeTracker](/saving/change-tracker).